 - Unbox and watch the child’s imagination take over.
-It becomes a slide, a boat, a resting place, a doll bed, a puppet stage, a lemonade stand, a...
+It can be used as a rocker, a boat, a resting place, a doll bed, a puppet stage, a lemonade...

 - The rocker encourages open-ended collaborative play amongst pairs and groups of children.